-There are various different ways you can launch your online courses business successfully.
+There are various different ways you can launch your online course successfully.

-Here are a few different strategies to get customers excited about your online courses business.
+Here are a few different strategies to get customers excited about your online course.

 - Build hype with a landing page: you can effectively do this through waiting lists, discounts, countdown timer etc

-- Create a teaser video: even just a 30 second video is a great way to exposure for your online courses business, and possibly even go viral
+- Create a teaser video: even just a 30 second video is a great way to exposure for your online course, and possibly even go viral

 - Reach out to influencers: The right influencer for your product has the ability to reach your audience with just one post, and because of their loyal following, this could lead to a big return for you.